Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

        </p>
 7. When finished entering Analytic rule details, click **Next: Set rule logic.**
 8. In **Set rule logic,** under **Rule query,** copy and paste the following KQL query:
+   **Note:** You can skip this step if you deployed the complete solution package using the **mainTemplate.json**, which automatically configures the rule query.
     ```markdown
         CommonSecurityLog
           | where DeviceProduct == "illusive"